 Assault involves causing physical or mental harm to another, and includes striking, touching, moving or applying force of any kind.
 There are varying degrees of assault that you could be charged with, depending on the severity of the force used.
 These include:

-- Common Assault: for minor assault matters, including threatening an individual, or striking a person where minor physical injuries have occured.
+- Common Assault: for minor assault matters, including threatening an individual, or striking a person where minor physical injuries have occurred.

 - Assault Occasioning Bodily Harm: a more serious form of assault, this occurs when an individual receives injuries that interfere with their health, such as requiring hospital treatment or time off work.